Skip to main content

-Why Have a Team Charter?
+Why should you complete a Team Charter?

+A “team charter” is a document that clearly outlines a team’s purpose, goals, values, roles, responsibilities, communication protocols, and decision-making processes.
 Creating a Team Charter helps multi-organizational teams establish clear roles, shared values, and mutual expectations.
 This foundational document promotes accountability, aligns team members on health equity goals, and fosters a respectful, collaborative environment.
 With a charter in place, the team is better positioned for coordinated, impactful action on health equity initiatives.

-How to work through this component:
+How should you work through this component?

-Teams should start with the Team Charter sub-component by working through the Base Deck (Presentation), and then reading through the Team Building Definitions and Explanations, and then working together to actually create your Team Charter.
+Teams should start with the Team Charter sub-component by working through the Base Deck (Presentation), reading through the Team Building Definitions and Explanations, and then working together to actually create your Team Charter.

 Team Charter (Base Deck – Presentation)

 This Presentation walks through the steps a team can take to set itself up for success.
-Teams will learn how a team charter that can help them:
+Teams will learn how a team charter can help them:

-- Align the team’s mission and goals
+• Align the team’s mission and goals

-- Allocate roles
+• Allocate roles

-- Identify timelines
+• Identify timelines

-- Establishing a shared language, and
+• Establishing a shared language, and

-- Setting expectations for meetings and teamwork
+• Setting expectations for meetings and teamwork

-To be used in tandem with the Team Charter Template, and the Team Building Definitions and Explanations.
+To be used in tandem with the Team Charter Template, and the Team BuildingDefinitions and Explanations.

 Team Building Definitions and Explanations (Includes Accountable Spaces Framework Example)